It is the chronic inflammation of the bile ducts.

 It is also increasingly recognized in children and babies.

 Symptoms of primary sclerosing cholangitis

-Primary sclerosing cholangitis is characterized by episodes of interrupted or obstructed bile flow from the liver (cholestasis), resulting from inflammation, thickening, and / or abnormal formation of fibrous tissue (fibrosis) within the bile ducts.
+Primary sclerosing cholangitis is characterized by episodes of interrupted or obstructed bile flow from the liver (cholestasis), resulting from inflammation, thickening, and abnormal formation of fibrous tissue (fibrosis) within the bile ducts.

-The specific symptoms, progression, and severity of primary sclerosing cholangitis can vary greatly from one individual to another.
+The specific symptoms, progression, and severity of primary sclerosing cholangitis can vary significantly from one individual to another.